-When a CPU generated address matches the contents of the break address registers, the break interrupt is generated.
+When a CPU generated address matches the contents of the break address registers, the break interrupt begins after the CPU completes its current instruction.
 A return-from-interrupt instruction (RTI) in the break routine ends the break interrupt and returns the microcontroller unit (MCU) to normal operation.

-Figure 19-2 shows the structure of the break module.
+Figure 19-1 shows the structure of the break module.

-Figure 19-3 provides a summary of the I/O registers.
+Figure 19-2 provides a summary of the I/O registers.